Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 - Alzheimer’s/Dementia disease – Alzheimer’s is a progressive and degenerative disease.
 A person can be diagnosed with the disease and still retain the capacity to execute legal documents in the early stages.
 While there is no cure, there are medications available to slow the disease’s progression.
 It should be noted that a positive diagnosis of Alzheimer’s cannot be made until after death.
 See www.alz.org

 - Parkinson’s disease – Parkinson’s disease is a progressive and degenerative disorder, which attacks the central nervous system and impairs motor skills.
-Many patients suffering from Parkinson’s disease also suffer from dementia. www.Parkinson.org
+Many patients suffering from Parkinson’s disease also suffer from dementia and or Huntington’s disease. www.Parkinson.org

 - Multi-Infarct Dementia (MID) – MID also is known as vascular dementia.
 While it can be treated, there is no known cure.
 MID is a result of small strokes in the brain.